Qva777/INPOL/README.md

 <h4>4 - Create Your .env</h4>
 In order to run the application, you need to set up a .env file with the following configuration:

+Activate the telegram file and follow the link to read USER_ID
 ```
+BOT_ID=...
+USER_ID=...
 USER_EMAIL=example@gmail.com
 USER_PASSWORD=password
 API_KEY=CAP....